RRIL97/SPL211-Tester_Assignment_1/README.md

 12/11/20 -

 -------
-Fixed bug related to duplication of vertices.
-Changed the program flow to detect infected vertices that are not sorted.
+Fixed a bug related to duplication of vertices. (upon generation of tests) Changed the program flow to detect infected vertices that are not sorted.

 -------